-- 1. Most of His teaching was given prior to Calvary and the res-urrection, and therefore was still in the Old Dispensation. - 2.
+- 1. Most of His teaching was given prior to Calvary and the Resurrection, and therefore was still in the old dispensation. - 2.
 Jesus came to the Jews.
-"He came unto his own" (John 1:11). - 3.
-Jesus came to provide salvation.
+"He came unto his own" (John 1:11). - Jesus came to provide salvation.
 This is the record and account given in the four Gospels.
 The record of men receiving salvation is given in the Acts of the Apostles. - 4.
 Since the Jews were looking for their Messiah, and most of the teaching of our Lord was directed to the Jews, the emphasis was placed upon the kingdom of God.
 We may note this by studying the third chapter of St. John's Gospel.
-The lesson given by Jesus to Nicodemus gave the requirements for entrance to the Kingdom of God.
+The lesson given by Jesus to Nicodemus gave the requirements for entrance to the kingdom of God.
 It was not until verse 17 when Jesus spoke of Calvary that He mentioned the world being saved.
-We shall study this fact further in Lesson Seven.
+We shall study this fact further in lesson 7.